AdobeDocs/experience-manager-65.en/help/sites-administering/ssl-by-default.md

 >
 >The fastest way of running cURL to automate the SSL/TLS configuration is from the folder where the DER and CRT files are.
 Alternatively, you can specify the full path in the `privatekeyFile` and certificateFile arguments.
 >
->You also need to be authenticated in order to perform the update, so make sure you append the cURL command with the `-u user:passeword` parameter.
+>You also need to be authenticated to perform the update, so make sure you append the cURL command with the `-u user:passeword` parameter.
 >
 >A correct cURL post command should look like this: